-The First Peoples' Council will be conducting research over the next year into the language program that operates at the Woodlands Cultural Centre in Brantford, Ontario.
-The First Peoples' Council has no identical organizations with which to compare itself, but the Woodlands Cultural Centre comes close, serving the same number of First Nations, but with only six languages to protect, as compared to 32 in British Columbia-a number that is more than five times higher.
+The First Peoples' Council will be conducting research over the next year into the language program at the Woodlands Cultural Centre in Brantford, Ontario.
+The First Peoples' Council has no identical organizations with which to compare itself, but the Woodlands Cultural Centre comes close, serving the same number of First Nations, but with six languages to protect, as compared to 32 in British Columbia.

 Over the coming year, the First Peoples' Council will research the number of language programs run through the Centre, analyze its language revitalization strategies overall and document our findings.
 We will also evaluate the infrastructure of the Woodlands Cultural Centre as part of this research.
-Results will be reported in the 2008/2009 Annual Report.
+Results will be reported in the 2009/2010 Annual Report.